Loading...

 clear

-Clearing the screen is a simple way to remove unrelated output and make it easier to capture a clean transcript.
-It does not delete history; it only redraws the terminal view.
+Clearing the screen removes unrelated output and produces a cleaner transcript.
+It does not erase shell history; it only redraws the terminal view.

 Step 2 : Begin recording a terminal session to a file.